Session 9/15Page 2/10 Video about attachment: an experimental method developed by Mary Ainsworth

-How to identify an attachment pattern – an experimental method developed by Mary Ainsworth
+Video about attachment: an experimental method developed by Mary Ainsworth

-At a very early age, children develop certain strategies in order to form attachment with their caregivers.
+At a very early age, children develop certain strategies in order to form attachments with their caregivers.
 These strategies are called attachment patterns and can be divided into 4 categories: secure, avoidant, ambivalent and disorganised.